Mr Neill Patani

 Neill has been awarded prestigious grants and research funding from the Wolfson Foundation, Ludwig Institute, Cancer Research UK, Medical Research Council, Royal College of Surgeons of England, Francis Crick Institute and UCL Biomedical Research Centre.

-Quality improvement in breast care is key to optimal outcomes and as Honorary Clinical Fellow for the Getting It Right First Time (GIRFT) programme, Neill has a national role in evaluating and learning from litigation in breast surgery.
+Quality improvement in breast care is key to optimal outcomes and as Honorary Clinical Fellow for the Getting It Right First Time (GIRFT) programme, Neill held a national role in evaluating and learning from litigation in breast surgery.
+He has been selected to serve as the Breast Specialist Advisor for the Parliamentary and Health Service Ombudsman.